 - 16 ounces cottage cheese

 - Preheat oven to 350F/ 176C.
-In a small pan over medium-high heat, combine the butter and olive oil and sauté the onions and garlic for 3-4 minutes.
+In a small pan over medium-high heat, melt the butter and sauté the onions and garlic for 3-4 minutes.
 Set aside and let cool.

 Separate broccoli head into small florets and steam in a large saucepan for 1 minute.
 Drain and set aside to cool.
 Once cooled, finely chop broccoli and set aside.